hyperdivision/btc-transaction-tail/README.md

 ;(async function () {
   // tail.index is the current block index
-  // tail chain since this seq (inclusive) await tail.start(424244) // start tailing, will throw if an error is hit })().catch(console.error)
+  // tail chain since this seq (inclusive) await tail.start() // start tailing, will throw if an error is hit await tail.scan(424244)
+})().catch(console.error)
 ```